 - 67% of homeowners who purchased a security camera say it increased their sense of home safety (Strategy Analytics, 2024).

-- Homes with visible smart security devices (cameras, video doorbells) are 2.7 times less likely to be targeted by burglars than homes without, according to a University of North Carolina survey of convicted burglars (UNC Department of Criminal Justice, 2021).
+- Homes with visible smart security devices like the Ring Video Doorbell and Arlo Essential Wireless cameras are 2.7 times less likely to be targeted by burglars than homes without, according to a University of North Carolina survey of convicted burglars (UNC Department of Criminal Justice, 2021).
 The study is older but remains the most-cited primary source for this claim.

 Device Adoption

 - Video doorbell adoption has reached 16% of U.S. households, up from 8% in 2020 (Strategy Analytics, 2024).
-Our doorbell camera guide covers the top-rated options.
+The Ring Video Doorbell and eufy Video Doorbell S220 remain the top-selling options.
+Our doorbell camera guide covers the top-rated picks.

 - 42% of smart security camera owners also own a smart doorbell — the two product categories have the highest co-purchase rate in smart home (Parks Associates, 2024).